We’re upgrading Yan Yean Road between Diamond Creek and Bridge Inn roads to make journeys in Melbourne’s north quicker, easier and safer

 See our Frequently Asked Questions.

-To find out more about the project, ask us a question or meet us in person, visit the Yan Yean Road engagement hub.
+To find out more about the project or ask us a question, visit the Yan Yean Road engagement hub.

 As part of Stage 2 of the Yan Yean Road Upgrade, we will: